 Playlisting is where a store/streaming platform or independent curator creates their own list of chosen songs specified to a genre or mood wherever it fits best.
-For example, you can have Hip-Hop, Pop and rock playlists, as well as calming playlists with chilled out moods, or party playlists fit for thrilling moments.
+For example, you can have Hip-Hop, Pop, and rock playlists, as well as calming playlists with chilled-out moods, or party playlists, fit for thrilling moments.
 It does not matter who you are or what music you like, there will always be a playlist for everyone.

 Why is Playlisting important?

 In today’s times, technology dominates the majority of our lives in many ways.
 From how we interact with each other, to how we consume our entertainment and to how we consume music.
-With the improvement of technology, streaming and downloading has stolen the limelight for the main method of how we consume our music.
-This is why such a big focus has been placed on playlisting, and every artist wants to be in the biggest and best playlists.
+With the improvement of technology, streaming and downloading have stolen the limelight for the main method of how we consume our music.
+This is why such a big focus has been placed on playlisting, and every artist wants to be on the biggest and best playlists.
 They have become a part of our source of finding great new music and talented artists.
-They are also one of the best ways for artists to reach a new audience which could potentially mean new fans, likes and listeners.
+They are also one of the best ways for artists to reach a new audience which could potentially mean new fans, likes, and listeners.

 How do I benefit from Playlisting?

 Playlisting definitely has benefits.
 Exposure to a new audience, more streams, and potential listeners are all some great effects that playlisting can have.
-However it would be wise to consider playlisting efforts to be mainly kept for short term use, and not a long term usage to base a career around.
+However it would be wise to consider playlisting efforts to be mainly kept for short-term use, and not a long-term usage to base a career around.
 It is not always guaranteed that your tracks will be playlisted by curators for each release.
 Just because you may have had some success with getting one track playlisted, this does not guarantee success with the rest of your releases.

 A common misunderstanding is that artists do not tend to focus on their own following, and neglect things like a strong social media presence.
 This leaves any chances of new releases being successful all down to whether their track gets playlisted.
-Whilst playlisting is such a great tool to use and take hold of, it is important to remember the significance of things like a strong social media presence, playing live at gigs, and to just plainly work on building a core following.
+Whilst playlisting is such a great tool to use and take hold of, it is important to remember the significance of things like a strong social media presence, playing live at gigs, and just plainly working on building a core following.
 If playlisted, the results can be great, but they will be determined due to the audience demographic of that playlist.